nebula-plugins/gradle-info-plugin/README.md

 ---------------
 ```
 apply plugin: 'nebula.info-jar-props'

+infoBroker {
+    excludedManifestProperties = ['Build-Date', 'Built-OS']
+    // or, but not both!
+    includedManifestProperties = ['Build-Date']
+}
 ```

 Leverages info-props to create a file, which this plugin then puts into the META-INF of all jars.